 There are several other historical references to the island’s name, like Tambapanni under Prince Vijaya in 5 BCE, Taprobane, as interpreted by the Greeks in 4 BCE and Serendib as used by the Persians and Arabs.

-Democratic Kampuchea to the kingdom of Cambodia
+Democratic Kampuchea to the Kingdom of Cambodia

 Like Sri Lanka, Cambodia has been through a number of name changes.
-Between 1953 to 1970, the country was called the Kingdom of Cambodia.
+Between 1953 and 1970, the country was called the Kingdom of Cambodia.
 It was then named the Khmer Republic during the Khmer Rouge reign, till 1975.

 Under the rise of communism between 1975 and 1979, the nation was also referred to as Democratic Kampuchea.
 Following this, under the UN transition authority, it was called the State of Cambodia for a brief period and was renamed the Kingdom of Cambodia in 1993 when the monarchy was restored.